ebenryanmallory/Motionstoryline-Mac-App/Motion Storyline/README.md

 - The UI is designed to be responsive with minimum size constraints
 - SwiftUI's `Canvas` is used for grid rendering
 - Custom components are created for specialized UI elements
+- AVFoundation is used for video export functionality

 ## Future Development Considerations